-By default, if a backup loses its replication connection to its primary it will activate automatically.
-However, it can be configured via the vote-on-replication-failure property to initiate a quorum vote in order to decide whether to activate or not.
-If this is done then the backup will keep voting until it either receives a vote allowing it to start or it detects that the primary is still active.
+If a backup loses its replication connection to its primary it will initiate a quorum vote in order to decide whether to activate or not.
+It will keep voting until it either receives a vote allowing it to start or it detects that the primary is still active.
 In the latter case it will then restart as a backup.